Anchorage Water and Wastewater Utility

 As a Utility, our mission is to provide safe and reliable water and wastewater services today and into the future.
 Bringing water to your home and business and protecting water resources by appropriately disposing of wastewater is the focus every day for the nearly 300 professional employees that comprise the staff of the Utility.
 The dedication and enthusiasm for this work reflects the clear commitment of the staff and the community as a whole toward our core purpose.

 This core purpose of safeguarding public health and the environment is supported by three pillars that define the Utility: Reliable Infrastructure, Responsible Financial Management, and our Professional Workforce.
 Each of these pillars is described further in distinct pages on this website.
-We hope you take advantage of the opportunity to explore these pillars and learn more about how the utility works.
+We hope you take advantage of the opportunity to explore these pillars and learn more about the operations of AWWU.

 Anchorage's Water: Where Quality Is Clear